-Telehealth and/or Remote Services Certain services are, or may become, available via interactive telehealth or otherwise delivered remotely.
+Remote Waiver Services and Interactive Telehealth Certain services are, or may become, available via interactive telehealth or otherwise delivered remotely.
 If in-person service is available, Provider may not require any member to receive the service via telehealth or remotely.
+Telehealth services must be functionally equivalent to the services provided in-person.